sowrov21/MyBlogger/README.md

 # MyBlogger

 To Test:
-1. Import dtatbase from DB folder as "blogger"
+1. Import Database from DB folder as "blogger"
 2. Go to login.php
 3. Register New User or
 Login With below credentials